SEEKING OBSERVING TEAMS FOR COMMUNITY SCIENCE PROJECT

 Teams will receive a $750 honorarium for their time to:

-This is your time to participate in a unique opportunity to observe a rare astronomical phenomenon with a diverse team!
-In return, teams will learn about solar eclipses and observation techniques, and contribute to world class astronomy.
-Volunteers in the CATE experience will develop new skills and connections with others interested in solar science, and gain first-hand knowledge of how large community science projects are managed.
+This is your opportunity to participate in a unique study of a rare astronomical phenomenon alongside teams across the US.
+You will get a chance to learn about solar eclipses and observation techniques, and contribute to world-class astronomy.
+You also will develop new skills and connections with other people interested in solar science, and gain first-hand knowledge of how large community science projects are managed.